 - Provide a regular drop-in CEIAG access service

-- Manage the College’s UCAS Apply system and provide support to learners and staff
+- Manage the Universities and Colleges Admissions Service (UCAS) application system and provide support to learners and staff

 - Identify other sources of guidance and support, making referrals and signposting as appropriate